aalexlu/content/ACurrent/NLP/3 Text Classification.md

 	- P(y = 1 | x, β) =
 	- x = feature vector, β = coefficients

-Features
+## Features
 - logistic regression doesn't assume indep. features; discriminative classifier
 - power partly comes in the ability to create richly expressive features without the burden of independence
 - can represent text through features that is scoped over the entirety of the input
 	- ex: contains 'like', has a word that shows up in positive sentiment dictionary, review begins with 'I like', at least 5 mentions of positive affectual verbs
 - Features are where you can encode your own *domain understanding* of the problem.
+	- ex: unigrams ('like'), bigrams ('not like'), prefixes ('-un')

+How do we get good values for β?
+- For all training data, we want the probability of the true label y for each data point x to be high.

 ---